 Lee Bul, now in her middle fifties, has become one of the most prominent names in Korean art.
-Educated at Hong Kong University, her country’s best art school, the artist made a name for herself by addressing social and gender issues pushing ahead the need of Korean women to assert themselves in a deeply Confucian, patriarchal society.
+Educated at Hong-Ik University, her country’s best art school, the artist made a name for herself by addressing social and gender issues pushing ahead the need of Korean women to assert themselves in a deeply Confucian, patriarchal society.
 Later on, in her construction of cyborg sculptures, she seems to have taken on a wildly technological imagery, in which half human, half mechanical bodies acted out the physiological existence of a life encompassed by automatic machineries and highly synthetic materials.
 These figures can be seen, perhaps, as problematic in that their fragmented emotional reserve isolates them from Lee Bul’s audience; they seem so materially marginal as to lose the presence the artist was likely looking for.
 At the same time, these works are a genuine attempt to fuse the present with the future, in ways that indirectly promote something of a feminist utopia, in which the female body stands out as independent and sensually direct.
 Whether this can be done when the figure in question is composed of artificial materials easily capable of distancing us from the form is up to the individual viewer.

 Lee Bul is known as a sculptor, but this show consists of paintings made of mother of pearl and acrylic paint on a lacquered wooden base panel.
 The paintings are of fragmented forms, ostensibly an attempt on the artist’s part to, once again, merge biomorphic and cybertronic shapes into a gestalt notable for its double attachment--to the human figure and to a technological compositional arrangement.
 Looked at in the moment, the paintings seem to represent abstract forms, of an organic nature, and truncated human bodies, existing somewhere in a no man’s land, in which form and visionary emotion equally determine the work of art.
 Lee Bul is nothing if not a professional; the work can be easily seen as existing within a spectrum of progressive abstraction.
 At the same time, there is something new, namely, the demonstration of a scenario that uses implications of the figure to create visual structures distant from the bodies that seem to have originated them.
 The attempt to merge human and technological characteristics in forms that commit fully to neither makes sense as an attempt to create a utopian future, something that Lee Bul appeared to do with her cyborg sculptures.
 It looks like the paintings are more successful, in the sense that they present as imageries of mostly abstract distinction, in which the human element is relatively distant.
 This results in an esthetic that hints at the body without being beholden to it.
 Maybe this leaning toward abstraction, based as it is on cybertronic forms, makes the work more contemporary and less historical.